With funds available in your CoinJar, you can send a new payment to any CoinJar member or digital currency address by making a new payment.

 In order for new XRP addresses to be able to receive payments, they must first hold a minimum amount of 20 XRP in reserve.
 Ripple (the company behind XRP) has designed XRP addresses this way in order to prevent unnecessary wallets from being created.

 When sending an XRP payment to a brand new XRP address, please ensure you're sending at least the minimum reserve amount at the time, or the payment will not be successful.

 Further details regarding reserves can be found on the official Ripple website.

 CoinJar can receive transactions from shielded and transparent addresses but can only send to transparent addresses.

 Sending digital currency payments to any external address will send that amount via that currency's blockchain.
 However if your recipient is also a CoinJar member, you can send the amount directly to their CoinJar, avoiding the blockchain altogether.
 This is called an internal, or offchain payment.

 Whether you're sending to a CoinJar-generated receiving address, or a CoinJar username, the payment will automatically be processed internally.
 No blockchain processing fee or delay will occur.
 Outgoing Bitcoin transfers will fail to send if the amount being sent is below our system’s minimum requirement of 0.0001 BTC.

-When sending an ETH, LTC, XRP, or ZEC payment, you must send the payment to your recipient's receiving address - not their CoinJar username.
-Sending directly to another CoinJar member's username will automatically deposit the amount into their Everyday Bitcoin as Bitcoin.
+You can also send any of CoinJar's supported digital currencies to a CoinJar username.
+Sending directly to another CoinJar member's username will automatically transfer the digital currency you've selected to their appropriate Everyday account.
 This is quoted when confirming the transaction.

 For XRP transfers, you must always include the customer's destination tag at the end of the receiving address or the payment will not be processed correctly.